-Academic/Attendance Alerts
+Academic/Attendance Alerts:

 Academic/Attendance Alerts are an early indication that students are having difficulties meeting course requirements.
 Experience has shown that early contact with struggling students is critical for student success.
 Academic/Attendance alerts are generated at the discretion of individual instructors.
-The Academic/Attendance Alert form can be obtained either from the PCC intranet site (online forms) or from the Student Success Center.
-Academic/Attendance Alerts are distributed to the student, advisor, coach, or activity sponsor and other parties with a need to know.
+Academic/Attendance Alerts are distributed to the student, advisor, coach, or activity sponsor, The Student Success Center, and other key stakeholders with a need to know.